decentralized-identity/did-auth-jose/docs/api.md

 <a name="Authentication+formAuthenticationResponse"></a>

-### authentication.formAuthenticationResponse(authRequest, responseDid, claims, expiration)
+### authentication.formAuthenticationResponse(authRequest, responseDid, claims, expiration, keyReference)
 <p>Given a challenge, forms a signed response using a given DID that expires at expiration, or a default expiration.</p>

 **Kind**: instance method of [<code>Authentication</code>](#Authentication)